kevin-o-lewis/beer-recommender/README.md

 I separated the dataset into a training and holdout set with 25% of the reviews reserved for holdout testing.

 ## Initial Models
 I used the Surprise library to produce some quick initial collaborative models, with results below.
-All models were performed on the same train-test-split of the training set.
+All models were performed on the same train-test-split of the training set and with all default parameters.
 |Model|RMSE|
 |-----|----|
 |Normal Predictor|1.9884|